DevBubba/Rocket-Cleaner/README.md

   - Designed to perform tasks quickly with minimal overhead.
 - `Portable`🟢
   - Does not require installation and can run from any location.
-- `Auto Clean`🟡
-  - Allow users to set specific dates or times to auto clean their system with prefered settings.
-- `More User Custimization`🟡
-  - Allow users to set specific preferences for cleanup tasks.
 - `Executable Version (.exe)`🟡
   - Compiled an executable version for easier distribution and usage.
 - `More Options`🟡
   - Future expansion to include additional maintenance tasks.
+- `Clear All Browser Cache`🟡
+  - Planned feature to extend cleaning to all major browsers.
 - `Works On Other Devices Other Than Windows`🔴
   - Currently designed and made exclusively for Windows environments.